dogagurgun/dogagurgun.github.io/_pages/about.md

   - /about.html
 ---
 <p align="justify">
-I am a doctoral student of computer science at the division of <a href="https://www.kth.se/dcs">Decision and Control Systems (DCS)</a> of <a href="https://www.kth.se">KTH Royal Institute of Technology</a> in Sweden.
+I am a doctoral student in electrical engineering at the division of <a href="https://www.kth.se/dcs">Decision and Control Systems (DCS)</a> of <a href="https://www.kth.se">KTH Royal Institute of Technology</a> in Sweden, and I am supervised by <a href="https://www.kth.se/profile/gaborf">Adj.
+Prof. Gabor Fodor</a> and <a href="https://www.kth.se/profile/emilbjo">Prof. Emil Bj&ouml;rnson</a>.
 I am currently a part of the Marie Skłodowska Curie project <a href="https://h2020-msca-itn-metawireless.cnit.it/">Meta Wirless - Future Wireless Communicaitons Empowered by Reconfigurable Intelligent Meta-Surfaces</a>, which is a multi-partner European Training Network (ETN) project.
 Prior to that, I was a master student at <a href="https://w3.bilkent.edu.tr">Bilkent University</a> (2019-2021), and a software design engineer at <a href="https://aselsan.com.tr/">Aselsan Inc.</a> (2019-2021).
 </p>
 <br>My research interests include: